 The majority of estate sale companies will work on a property for a percentage of the sale’s proceeds.
 You can expect this to be something in the range of 30 to 50%, depending on the level of skill, marketing, time required to complete the work, and the city that you live in.
 In this respect, it’s a great motivator for them to sell items at the best possible price, as the more money that the estate makes, the more money they will make as well.
 The sale can be done on a single day or multiple days, and will be at the discretion of the company.
 Don’t be afraid to shop around your area and decide what will work best for your house.

-Most consultations will be for free, and they will do their best to be honest from the start about what makes your estate attractive to buyers.
+best to be honest from the start about what makes your estate attractive to buyers.
 You will spend a lot of time talking back and forth with the team leader, so you need to have a good feeling and working relationship with your company of choice.
 Now is a good time to get into detail about their staff experience.
 Ask how their team is pricing things and where they think they will make the most profit for the item, like if an online auction or a collector can be directly used.
 If there are items that require more that a surface level of appreciation, be sure to figure out if there are team members with experience in these areas.
 Many estate sale companies will have staff members with areas of emphasis, and often an appraiser that either works with them or directly for them.
 If they do not, it’s not uncommon to have items appraised prior to hiring the estate sale team as a means of recommending pricing.

 Some estate sales will do light cleaning after the sale, and some won’t.
 If you are selling the house or have already sold it, it’s good to check for this and ensure the property is in a condition that would show well afterwards.
 If it is sold, it needs to be in the same condition that the buyers made their offer on, so ask about filling nail holes and painting if it’s needed.
 Most will work with you on this or find someone to help.